Kilian-Sosa/advent-js-2023/challenges/challenge2/README.md

 # Challenge 2

-In Santa's workshop, the elves have a list of gifts they want to make and a limited set of materials.
+In Santa's workshop, the elves have a **list of gifts** they want to make and a limited set of materials.

 The gifts are strings, and the materials are characters.
-Your task is to write a function that, given a list of gifts and the available materials, returns a list of the gifts that can be manufactured.
+Your task is to write a function that, given a list of gifts and the available materials, returns a **list of the gifts that can be manufactured**.

 A gift can be made if we have all the necessary materials to manufacture it.